 An exhibit of masterpieces, French Painting Through Five Centuries, 1400-1900, from the Louvre, is held.
 It has been organized to celebrate the 150th anniversary of the Louisiana Purchase.
 Attendance for the year 1953 is a record 104,000.

-First annual Odyssey Ball premieres exhibition Odyssey of an Art Collector: The Frederick Stafford Collection.
+First annual Odyssey Ball premieres exhibition Odyssey of an Art Collector: Unity In Diversity/ Five Thousand Years of Art.

 The board of trustees changes the name of the institution to New Orleans Museum of Art.